quinlan-lab/recombinator/README.md

 To get around this, the pipeline we recommend is to run `recombinator` on the unphased VCF.
 Then, run `phased-from-unphased.sh` which will gather any pairs of variants between which there is a state-change.
-It will combine those crossover-bounding variants with the (~2.5 million) omni-2.5 sites, output a with only those sites, phase it, and run recombinator.py on the phased.
+It will combine those crossover-bounding variants with the (~2.5 million) omni-2.5 sites, output a with only those sites, phase it, and run recombinator on the phased.